 Art and theatre for kids in Barcelona

-Barcelona boosts a full cultural agenda for children.
+Barcelona boasts a full cultural agenda for children.
 Music halls, theatre companies and museums all offer cultural programming for families and children.
 Some of the activities, such as concerts, shows and tours can be done as a family.
-There are also many programmes offered for children only, which means mom and dad can stroll the museum solo.
+There are also various programmes for children only, which means that expat parents can stroll the museum on their own.

-Parents will love the world-class exhibitions at this art museum housed in an old textile factory.
+Parents will love the world-class exhibitions at this art museum, which is housed in an old textile factory.
 Children will love the interesting monthly concerts, theatre and film programmes.
-While the museum entrance is free; workshops, concerts and films require tickets - typically a couple euros.
-If you have a Barcelona library card, you can receive a discount.
+While the museum entrance is free, workshops, concerts and films require tickets.
+Expats with a Barcelona library card usually receive a discount.

-Food and dining out with kids in Barcelona
+Food and eating out with kids in Barcelona

 Catalan food is flavourful, simple and showcases the bounty of the Mediterranean.
-But sometimes, you miss a good old burger and fries.
-Of course, you can find chain restaurants, like the Hard Rock, to cure your craving.
-Fortunately, burger joints are all the rage in Barcelona, so you don’t have to hang with the tourists to get your fix.
-There is even a website (thebestburgerinbarcelona.com) dedicated to ranking the best burgers.
+But sometimes expats miss a good old burger and fries.
+Of course, these can be found in chain restaurants such as the Hard Rock Café.
+Fortunately, there is quite a selection of burger joints in Barcelona, so residents don’t have to hang with the tourists to get their burger fix.

-Sometimes it may take a little investigation, but you can usually purchase hard-to-find food and ingredients from back home.
-El Corte Ingles (elcorteingles.es) in Plaza Catalunya (the regular supermarket and separate gourmet shop) and DeliShop (delishop.es) stock a good variety of ingredients for international cuisine.
-You can find your American and British goodies at A Taste of America (tasteofamerica.es) and A Taste of Home.
-Asian ingredients, and some American and British products as well, can be found at Extremo Oriente supermarket (dongfang.es/es/tiendas) near Plaza Catalunya.
+Sometimes it takes a little investigation, but hard-to-find food and ingredients from back home can usually be found in stores and online.
+El Corte Ingles in Plaza Catalunya and DeliShop stock a good variety of ingredients for international cuisine.
+American and British goodies can be found at A Taste of America and A Taste of Home, while Asian ingredients can be found at the Extremo Oriente supermarket near Plaza Catalunya.